Brandon-Baker11/Configuring-Active-Directory/Active-Directory-Labs/Access-Based-Enumeration.md

 <a name="shared-folder"></a>
 ## Enable ABE for Network Shared Folders
 I am currently logged in as a user on my client machine.
 This user only has access to the **IT** folder in my **Public Share** shared folder.
-This is because folder listings are still visible without NFTS access unless ABE is enabled for them.
-You can see the message that I get when I try to access a different folder the user doesn't have NFTS permissions to.
+This is because folder listings are still visible without NTFS access unless ABE is enabled for them.
+You can see the message that I get when I try to access a different folder the user doesn't have NTFS permissions to.
 <img width="1072" height="898" alt="Screenshot from 2025-08-10 12-50-47" src="https://github.com/user-attachments/assets/c1799cff-e60e-4ad8-b306-7f1dc7b74019" />

 <a name="enable-abe-server-man"></a>